Gastric antral vascular ectasia: Cause

 The literature, from 1953 through 2010, often cited that the cause of gastric antral vascular ectasia is unknown.
 The causal connection between cirrhosis and GAVE has not been proven.
 A connective tissue disease has been suspected in some cases.

-Autoimmunity may have something to do with it, as 25% of all sclerosis patients who had a certain anti-RNA marker have GAVE.
+There may be an association between autoimmunnity and GAVE, as 25% of all sclerosis patients with antibodies to anti-RNA polymerase III have GAVE.
 RNA autoimmunity has been suspected as a cause or marker since at least 1996.
 Gastrin levels may indicate a hormonal connection.

 Associated conditions

 GAVE is associated with a number of conditions, including portal hypertension, chronic kidney failure, and collagen vascular diseases.

 Watermelon stomach also occurs particularly with scleroderma, and especially the subtype known as systemic sclerosis.
-A full 5.7% of persons with sclerosis have GAVE, and 25% of all sclerosis patients who had a certain anti-RNA polymerase marker have GAVE.
+A full 5.7% of persons with sclerosis have GAVE, and 25% of all sclerosis patients who have a certain anti-RNA polymerase marker have GAVE.
 In fact:

 The endoscopic appearance of GAVE is similar to portal hypertensive gastropathy, but is not the same condition, and may be concurrent with cirrhosis of the liver.
 30% of all patients have cirrhosis associated with GAVE.

 Sjögren's syndrome has been associated with at least one patient.

 The first case of ectopic pancreas associated with watermelon stomach was reported in 2010.

 Patients with GAVE may have elevated gastrin levels.

-The Genetic and Rare Diseases Information Center (GARD) states that pernicious anemia is one of the conditions associated with GAVE's, and one separate study showed that over three-fourths of the patients in the study with GAVE's had some kind of Vitamin B12 deficiency including the associated condition pernicious anemia.
+The Genetic and Rare Diseases Information Center (GARD) states that pernicious anemia is one of the conditions associated with GAVE, and one separate study showed that over three-fourths of the patients in the study with GAVE had some kind of vitamin B12 deficiency including the associated condition pernicious anemia.

-Intestinal permeability and diverticulitis may occur in some patients with GAVE.